ReidPritchard/Secure-Multi-User-Nonce-Login/README.md

 The db can hold other infromation that you may want to keep stored with you user.
 If so you may want to set your socket.x = xFromDB; to have all the needed infromation easily accesable.

+#Questions#

+If you have any questions about the code feel free to email me at rpritchard@students.stab.org.
+If there are any issue please report them and I will fix them as soon as possible